 One of the great defining moments in the history of the U.S. Marine Corps was their participation in World War I. These two highly regarded historians, recount this experience in great detail, capturing the spirit that earned the WWI Marines the sobriquet "Devil dogs," while providing an important combat study of the conflict.
 Names like Belleau Wood, Soissons, and St. Mihiel still resonate today, nearly a century later, and Simmons and Alexander leave no doubt as to why.
 Hand-to-hand combat as seen through the lenses of a gas mask is accompanied by cogent analysis and thought-provoking assessments of this war and its impact on the U.S. Marine Corps.

 Brig.
 Gen. Edwin H. Simmons served in the Marine Corps for thirty-six years, was the Director of Marine Corps History and Museums.
 Simmons is the author of The United States Marines , and Frozen Choisin and he died in 2007.
 Col. Joseph H. Alexander served in the Marine Corps for twenty-eight years.
 He is the author of Utmost Savagery and four other books.
-He lives in Asheville, NC.
+Col. Alexander passed away on 28 September 2014.
+He was 76 years old.

 Praise for Through the Wheat